What is Catch Weight Management?

 What Is Catch Weight Management?

-To put it simply, catch weight management is a tracking approach that allows for the identification of both an average per item quantity/weight as well an actual per item quantity/weight.
+To put it simply, catch weight management is a tracking approach that allows for the identification of both an average per item quantity/weight as well as an actual per item quantity/weight.

 Consider a sample order process that relies on catch weight management: